Makings of a Product Page that Sells

 Things that Every Product Page Needs

-So the very basic things every product page needs are the product description, the product image, and a call to action.
-Product description plays the vital role of providing information to potential customers about your product – information they will use to decide whether your products is worthy of their attention or not.
+So the very basic thing every product page needs are the product description.
+The product image, and a call to action.
+Product description plays a vital role in providing information to potential customers about your product.
+The information they will use to decide whether your products is worthy of their attention or not.
 The product image serves to illustrate your product.
 If you’re selling services, images are there to be eye candy and create an effect you desire.
 A call to action can be just some text which tells the viewers to contact you if they’re interested in your product.
 Or it can be a call to action button which leads the visitor to the ordering page.
 Whichever of the two you choose, you should make sure that the call to action is clearly visible.
-In fact, if it’s a little bit attention grabbing, that will work even better.
+In fact, if it’s a little bit attention-grabbing, that will work even better.

 Ordering and How to Make it Painless

-If the very basic things every product page needs did their job well, the website visitors would want to order your products.
-Now, ordering is usually done on a page that’s not the product page, but it won’t hurt to set out a couple of fundamental principles for the ordering process.
+If the very basic things every product page needs did their job well.
+The website visitors would want to order your products.
+Now, ordering is usually done on a page that’s not the product page.
+But it won’t hurt to set out a couple of fundamental principles for the ordering process.
 Chief of them is that you have to be very careful about what you ask from your buyers.
-You’re asking them for their money – that’s a given, but anything beyond that has a potential to irritate your customers to the point where they drop the purchase only because you’ve asked them for information they weren’t prepared to give.
-So keep it streamlined and straightforward – you want as little steps as possible between the customers’ decision to buy something and them doing it.
+You’re asking them for their money – that’s a given.
+Anything beyond that has the potential to irritate your customers to the point where they drop the purchase only because you’ve asked them for information they weren’t prepared to give.
+So keep it streamlined and straightforward.
+You want as few steps as possible between the customers’ decision to buy something and them doing it.